danielhmeir/oneness/paths-hebrew.md

 There are people in whose consciousness there exists something beyond matter, however for them it is a force without traits that acts without awareness.
 There are people in whose consciousness Hashem exists in matter because it is easy to connect with Him that way.
 There are people who want to connect with Hashem who is beyond matter, however their effort leads to extremism.
-There are people who connect with Hashem in awe, subjugation, and submission alone, however the heart begins to open when there is gratitude, which can lead to love, and love to joy, and joy to nullification.
+There are people who connect with Hashem in awe, subjugation, and submission alone, however the heart begins to open when there is gratitude, which can lead to love, and love to joy, and joy to nullification before Hashem.
 Many are blocked by the intellect, which makes an effort to understand every experience.
 Past the barrier of the intellect, there are people who immerse themselves in Divine experiences.
 And only those who go beyond all experiences come close to Hashem in essence.